-Given the criminal rather than civil nature of extended supervision orders, the proposed enhancements may be deemed to be in conflict with sections of the New Zealand Bill of Rights Act 1990 relating to search, arrest and detention.
+Given the criminal rather than civil nature of extended supervision orders, the proposed enhancements may be deemed to be in conflict with sections of the New Zealand Bill of Rights Act 1990.
+In his March 2014 report to Parliament, the Attorney-General found that the Bill appears inconsistent with the Bill of Rights Act (specifically s 26 relating to retroactive penalties and double jeopardy) on the basis that extended supervision orders (ESOs) remain a criminal penalty.

-Suzanne Kennedy Chief Policy Adviser Department of Corrections November 2013
+Suzanne Kennedy Chief Policy Adviser Department of Corrections 3 November 2014